bhumi1102/bhumi1102.github.io/_posts/2025-09-24-ruby-ractors.md

 => 9
 ```

 All of these methods exist because Ractors don’t share mutable state.
 The only way they interact is by safely passing messages.
-The [Ractor docs](https://docs.ruby-lang.org/en/3.4/ractor_md.html) have a more details.
+The [Ractor docs](https://docs.ruby-lang.org/en/master/ractor_md.html) have the latest details.

 ## Comparing Ractor Performance
 Let's see some code using Ractors and compare it to some sequential code first.